LMS-Community/lms-community.github.io/docs/getting-started/index.md

 Lyrion Music Server is a fully open source server software to power a wide range of audio players.
 With the help of many plugins, Lyrion Music Server can stream not only your local music collection, but content from many music services and internet radio stations to your players.

-## Download and install Logitech Media Server v{{ latest.version }}
+## Download and install Lyrion Music Server v{{ latest.version }}

 === ":material-microsoft-windows: Windows"
     !!! note
         The 64-bit version is the way to go moving forward.
-An existing 32-bit version must be unisntalled before installing the 64-bit version (The LMS 9 installer will do this automatically).
+An existing 32-bit version must be uninstalled before installing the 64-bit version (The LMS 9 installer will do this automatically).
 Please note that there's no Control Panel app any more, nor a tray icon.
 Tools like eg. [ServiceTray](https://www.coretechnologies.com/products/ServiceTray/) allow you to easily start/stop the LMS service.

-    {{ win }}
+    {{ win64 }}

     Then double click the downloaded package to launch the installation process in a familiar installation assistant.